 What if this is only my first or second DUI?

-You're eligible for Nevada Felony DUI Court only if you've been charged with your third DUI in seven years.
-If you've been charged with just your first or second DUI, your county may offer a "Misdemeanor DUI Court" program that you might be able to do in lieu of incarceration.
+you are eligible for Nevada Felony DUI Court only if you have been charged with your third DUI in seven years.
+If you have been charged with just your first or second DUI, your county may offer a "Misdemeanor DUI Court" program that you might be able to do in lieu of incarceration.

 In Clark County, misdemeanor DUI court is called the "Moderate Offenders Program."
 The requirements typically include court monitoring, ninety days of house arrest, unannounced checks, one-on-one counseling, and a SCRAM anklet.
 Depending on the plea bargain you agree to, successful completion of the program may result in your DUI conviction getting reduced to a less serious offense.
 Read more at our Clark County Moderate Offender page.

 Can I still do DUI Court if I live in a different city/state from where I got my Nevada DUI charge?

 It depends.
 If you live out of state, your attorney might be able to arrange for you to do a similar DUI court program in your home state.
 If you live in a rural Nevada county that does not offer DUI Court, you might be able to complete the program in another county.
 It often depends on how flexible the prosecutor is in your case.

 I never heard of DUI Court in felony cases.
 Is it new?